CPEN-221/ppt-GeometryDash/README.md

 You can also assume that the starting energy and the target resting energy will be at least 0.

+> For this task, you will implement the method `GeometryDash.successfulPlays`.

 ### Task 3

 Task 3 builds on the requirements outlined in Task 2.